War elephant: Eastern Asia

 Elephants were used for warfare in China by a small handful of southern dynasties.
 The state of Chu used elephants in 506 BC against Wu by tying torches to their tails and sending them into the ranks of the enemy soldiers, but the attempt failed.
 In December 554 AD, the Liang dynasty used armoured war elephants, carrying towers, against Western Wei.
 They were defeated by a volley of arrows.
 The Southern Han dynasty is the only state in Chinese history to have kept a permanent corps of war elephants.
 These elephants were able to carry a tower with some ten people on their backs.
 They were used successfully during the Han invasion of Ma Chu in 948.
 In 970, the Song dynasty invaded Southern Han and their crossbowmen readily routed the Han elephants on 23 January 971, during the taking of Shao.
 That was the last time elephants were used in Chinese warfare, although the Wanli Emperor (r.
-1572–1620) did keep a herd of elephants capable of carrying a tower and eight men, which he showed to his guests in 1598.
+1572–1620) did keep a herd of elephants capable of carrying a tower and eight men.
 These elephants were probably not native to China and were delivered to the Ming dynasty by Southeast Asian countries such as Siam.
 During the Revolt of the Three Feudatories, the rebels used elephants against the Qing dynasty, but the Qing Bannermen shot them with so many arrows that they "resembled porcupines" and repelled the elephant charge.

 Chinese armies faced off against war elephants in Southeast Asia, such as during the Sui–Lâm Ấp war (605), Lý–Song War (1075–1077), Ming–Mong Mao War (1386–1388), and Ming–Hồ War (1406–1407).
 In 605, the Champa kingdom of Lâm Ấp in what is now southern Vietnam used elephants against the invading army of China's Sui dynasty.
 The Sui army dug pits and lured the elephants into them and shot them with crossbows, causing the elephants to turn back and trample their own army.
 In 1075, the Song defeated elephants deployed on the borderlands of Đại Việt during the Lý–Song War.
 The Song forces used scythed polearms to cut the elephants' trunks, causing them to trample their own troops.
 During the Mong Mao campaign, the elephants were routed by an assortment of gunpowder projectiles.
 In the war against the Hồ dynasty, Ming troops covered their horses with lion masks to scare the elephants and shot them with firearms.
-The elephants all trembled with fear and were wounded by the gun arrows, causing the Viet army to panic.
+The elephants all trembled with fear and were wounded by the guns and arrows, causing the Viet army to panic.